Sozar Subari

+Early life and education

 Subari was born as Sozar Subeliani (სოზარ სუბელიანი) in the highland village Chuberi (Svaneti).
 He studied history at the Tbilisi State University and theology at the Tbilisi Theological Academy.
 After a service as a deacon from 1989 to 1991, he took part in the armed conflict in Abkhazia in 1993.

+Career

 He was involved with the influential NGO Liberty Institute from 2000 to 2004.
 He also worked as a journalist, including being a correspondent for Radio Liberty, and an editor of the Tbilisi-based Kavkasioni newspaper.

 Subari was elected as Public Defender of Georgia by the Parliament of Georgia for five years term in 2004.
 During his tenure, the ombudsman's role in Georgian society increased.
 Subari emerged as a prominent critic of the Mikheil Saakashvili government.
 During the anti-government rally of 2007, he claimed to have been repeatedly beaten by the police, and stated, "Georgia is now the same as Lukashenko’s Belarus."
 Later he claimed that the police breakdown was masterminded at a secret meeting of top military and police officials and that Georgia's Interior Minister Vano Merabishvili had ordered police to beat protesters, "mainly in the kidneys and the stomach".
 On their part, the government officials have accused Subari of "politicizing" the Public Defender’s Office and turning into an opposition politician.

 Subari's term expired on 16 September, 2009.
 He was succeeded by Giorgi Tughushi, a ruling United National Movement party nominee, who was approved by the parliament in July 2009.
 Subari himself joined the opposition Alliance for Georgia led by Georgia's former UN envoy, Irakli Alasania.
 He later became one of the leaders of the Georgian Party, a culturally conservative group which promised to normalize relations with Russia.
 In 2012, Subari became a member of the Georgian Dream party, founded by the billionaire Bidzina Ivanishvili, whose coalition won the 2012 parliamentary election.
 After this, Subari became Minister of Corrections and Legal Assistance in the cabinet of Bidzina Ivanishvili on 25 October, 2012, succeeding Giorgi Tughushi, his onetime successor as an ombudsman.

-On 2 August 2022, Subari co-founded the People's Power, a sovereignist offshoot of the Georgian Dream party, which expressed criticism of the US and EU involvement in Georgian politics for perceived breach of Georgia's sovereignity.
+On 2 August 2022, Subari co-founded the People's Power, a sovereignist offshoot of the ruling Georgian Dream party.
+The movement accused the Georgian foreign-funded NGOs of being "foreign agents" and proposed a legislation to curb the foreign influence.
+The bill was withdrawn after mass protests on 7 March 2023.